Digital-Data-Co/forge-docs/src/administration-guide/runners.md

 ### Set up a server

-To set up the server for working with running you should add following option to your Semaphore server configuration:
+To set up the server for working with running you should add following option to your Forge server configuration:

 ```json
 {